glouppe/info8010-deep-learning/lecture7.md

 .width-100[![](figures/lec7/positional-encoding.png)]

-.center[128-dimensional positonal encoding for a sentence with the maximum lenght of 50.
+.center[128-dimensional positonal encoding for a sentence with the maximum length of 50.
 Each row represents the embedding vector.]

 ---